 Today, corruption can be far more subtle, making it more difficult for employees to recognise it unequivocally.
 The borderline between legal and corrupt practices can be quite blurred.
-For example, providing hospitality is common practice and perfectly legal in situations where the aim is to maintain good business relationships or to demon-
+For example, providing hospitality is common practice and perfectly legal in situations where the aim is to maintain good business relationships or to demonstrate a company's largesse and capability.
+However, providing hospitality directly to influence a decision is forbidden.
+These nuances complicate the task of go beyond the minimum standards set forth in the Convention.
+The Convention calls for ratifying States to outlaw, at a minimum, bribery of public officials; embezzlement, trading in influence, abuse of function, and illicit enrichment by public officials, and bribery and embezzlement in the private sector, as well as money laundering and obstruction of justice.

-These nuances complicate the task of precisely defining corruption, which may be used by employees, intentionally or unintentionally, as an excuse for illegal behaviour.
+precisely defining corruption, which may be used by employees, intentionally or unintentionally, as an excuse for illegal behaviour.

 - It's everyone's responsibility: Corruption is illegal and should be prohibited at all times and in any form, whether small or large, direct or indirect, active or passive.
-Employees must understand that countering corruption is the responsibility of everyone in the organisation, and not just of senior management, or dedicated personnel, such as a Compliance Officer. - Ignorance is no justification: The international legal framework for countering corruption is based on the principle that ignorance of a law is irrelevant regarding the legal consequences for transgression.
+Employees must understand that countering corruption is the responsibility of everyone in the organisation, and not just of senior management, or dedicated personnel, such as a Compliance Officer. - Ignorance is no justification: The international legal framework for countering corruption is based on the principle that ignorance of a law is irrelevant regarding the legal consequences for transgression. - Recognise "grey areas": Countering corruption starts with a clear understanding of what corruption actually is.
+But this is easier said than done.
+Corrupt acts are not all equally recognizable.
+Facing a biased Terms of Reference that exclusively favours one supplier, or a customs official who demands a "special", off-the-record fee to